 Properties of cosmic rays

-- Their intensity increases with altitude which is an indication that it is coming from outer space.
+- The intensity of cosmic rays increases with altitude which is an indication that it is coming from outer space.

 - Their intensity alters with latitude (an angle ranging from 0 degree at equator to 9o degree at poles), which is a proof of presence of a few charged particles which get affected by magnetic field of earth.